Cruise Itinerary

 Visit Mardi Gras World

 Get a taste of Mardi Gras year-round at the largest float-designing building in the world.
-Climb on the floats, see some costumes, and get a behind-the-scenes look at how the famous New Orleans holiday is produced.
-It is located just steps from the cruise terminal.
+See floats, costumes, and memorabilia - plus get a behind-the-scenes look at how the famous New Orleans holiday is produced.
+Mardi Gras World is located just steps from the cruise terminal.

 Shop Around